antsmc2/HDWalletUtil/README.md

 ##Overview

-The repo aims to provide a java based set of utilities for managing crypto currency Hierarchical Deterministic Wallets (HD Wallets) using BIP39, BIP32 and BIP44 specifications.
+The repo aims to provide a set of utilities written in Java for managing Hierarchical Deterministic Wallets (HD Wallets) using BIP39, BIP32 and BIP44 specifications.
 Currently only Bitcoin, Ethereum and Tron are supported.

-The intention is to create a simple set of utilities in Java to serve as a starting point for anyone wishing to build HD Wallets for any coin type.
+The hope is that this utility can serve as a starting point for anyone wishing to build HD Wallets for any coin type.
-I couldn't find any library that works accross coin types hence this attempt in hopes that someone finds it useful.
+There currently isn't many libraries that easily supports this accross coin types, hence this attempt in hopes that someone finds it useful.
-Even though is still work in progress, I try to follow a TDD approach to ensure all functionality is tested.
+Even though it is still work in progress, the code  mostly follows the TDD approach to ensure all functionality is tested.

 ## Features

-- Generation of Mnemonic Phrases used in creating HD Wallets
+- Generation of Mnemonic Phrases
-- Determining all private keys for a given coin type
+- Deriving the private keys for a given coin type
-- Determining the public address for a given coin type
+- Deriving the public addresses for a given coin type

 ## Installation

 For now, you can clone this repo into your project.
-I will likely be including a jar file and gradle/Maven setup information in the near future.
+A jar file and gradle/Maven setup information will most likely be provided in the near future.

 ## Usage

-### Generating fresh mnemonic words
+### Generating fresh mnemonic phrases
 ```
 import java.util.List;
 import com.antsmc2.common.CommonUtil;